ahoefling/uno/doc/blog/Wasm-JS series/Blog - WASM.md

 ## 3. Add JavaScript & CSS files

-🎯 In this section, PrismJS files are download from its website and put them as assets in the app.
+🎯 In this section, PrismJS files are download from its website and placed as assets in the app.

-1. Go on this link: https://prismjs.com/download.html
+1. Go to this link: https://prismjs.com/download.html

 2. Choose desired Themes & Languages (`Default` theme + all languages is used for the demo)

 3. Press the `DOWNLOAD JS` button and put the `prism.js` file in the `WasmScripts` folder of the `.Wasm` project.

-   > Putting the `.js` file in this folder will instruct _Uno Wasm Bootstrap_ to automatically load the javascript file during startup.
+   > Putting the `.js` file in this folder will instruct _Uno Wasm Bootstrap_ to automatically load the JavaScript file during startup.

 4. Press the `DOWNLOAD CSS` button and put the `prism.css` file in the `WasmCSS` folder of the `.Wasm` project.

-   > Putting the `.css` file in this folder will instruct _Uno Wasm Bootstrap_ to automatically inject a `<link>` html instruction in the resulting `index.html` file to load it by the browser.
+   > Putting the `.css` file in this folder will instruct _Uno Wasm Bootstrap_ to automatically inject a `<link>` html instruction in the resulting `index.html` file to load it with the browser.

-5. Right-click on the `.Wasm` project node in the solution explorer, and pick `Edit Project File` (it can also work by just selecting the project, if the `Preview Selected Item` option is activated).
+5. Right-click on the `.Wasm` project node in the Solution Explorer, and pick `Edit Project File` (it can also work by just selecting the project, if the `Preview Selected Item` option is activated).

 6. Insert this in the appropriate `<ItemGroup>`: